University: Oregon Tech (OIT)

 Classes taken in high school that helped prepare me for college and my major: I took an Anatomy and Physiology class my senior year.
 This class not only looked deeper into the workings of the human body, but my teacher also brought in a Physician Assistant to talk to the class about her work.
 This was my first introduction to the profession and it is what encouraged me to change my planned major radiology, to something I am truly passionate about.

 What piqued your interest or set you on the path to pursue this career or field of study: The Youth Volunteer Program shaped my plans for the future by providing an inside look at the workings of a hospital, with six months in the post-surgical wing, six in imaging, and a year in the ER.
 I enjoyed it all, but what I really love is the energy and unpredictability of the ER.
-There, I had the chance to watch and experience many interesting things, from gunshot wounds and dog bites, to performing CPR.
+There, I had the chance to watch and experience many interesting things, from gunshot wounds and dog bites to performing CPR.
 Emergency care is certainly my dream job.

 What activities, clubs or sports I was involved in during high school: I was part of student government, Key Club, National Honors Society, cross country, and track and field at NVHS.

-What I learned about myself and others through this participation: I was president of my senior class, and the experience showed me how important teamwork and taking everyone’s opinion into consideration is to make thing run smoothly.
+What I learned about myself and others through this participation: I was president of my senior class, and the experience showed me how important teamwork and taking everyone’s opinion into consideration is to make things run smoothly.
 I also had the chance to work with my classmates to raise money for a boy who needed a new prosthetic eye so that his skull would be supported.
-It was very neat thing to be a part of.
+It was a very neat thing to be a part of.